Presidents Cup Pairings | Federal News Network

 |Yardage: 7,047; Par: 71

-3:02 p.m. — Rickie Fowler and Justin Thomas, United States, vs. Haotong Li and Marc Leishman, International.
+9:56 p.m. — Gary Woodland and Dustin Johnson, United States, vs. Adam Scott and Louis Oosthuizen, International.

-3:15 p.m. — Xander Schauffele and Patrick Cantlay, United States, vs. Abraham Ancer and Sungjae Im, International.
+10:07 p.m. — Rickie Fowler and Justin Thomas, United States, vs. Abraham Ancer and Marc Leishman, International.

-3:28 p.m. — Patrick Reed and Webb Simpson, United States, vs. C.T.
-Pan and Hideki Matsuyama, International.
+10:18 p.m. — Patrick Cantlay and Xander Schauffele, United States, vs. Sungjae Im and Cameron Smith, International.

-3:41 p.m. — Tony Finau and Matt Kuchar, United States, vs. Byeong Hun An and Adam Scott, International.
+10:29 p.m. — Tony Finau and Matt Kuchar, United States, def.
+Joaquin Niemann and Byeong Hun An, International.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.